 In-App Purchases increases mobile app monetization

 And a few more words about artificial intelligence — it can significantly increase IAP (in-app purchases).
-Deploy the recommendation system, and your users will receive personalized offers which they are more likely to buy.
-For instance, if a player runs out of lives, a system offers to buy an extra one.
-Such an ad has higher chances to succeed at this particular moment than a customization offer.
-That’s why products or features recommendation in app using AI is a much more reliable way to the revenue growth than random offers.
+Deploy the recommendation system, and your users will receive personalized offers that they are more likely to buy.
+That’s why products or features recommendation in-app using AI is a much more reliable way to monetize your app.

-Another important thing to mention here is LTV prediction for user monetization.
+Another important thing to mention here is LTV prediction for mobile app monetization.
 With a proper algorithm, you will be able to offer products and features in a much more efficient way.
-LTV is customer lifetime value, and we have already written a nice article about it — check it here.
+LTV is a customer lifetime value, and we have already written a nice article about it — Customer Lifetime Value Prediction.

 The word “freemium” is a combination of the words “free” and “premium”, and this fact perfectly reflects the meaning of this strategy.
 A freemium app is available in two modes.
 The first one is free, but only the basic features are available.
-In turn, the premium mode is much more convenient and pleasant to use.
-Spotify is a great example here.
-Its free version offers only shuffle play, but the premium one is much more attractive.
-Apart from shuffle play, users enjoy an ability to listen to the music offline, absence of ads and interruptions, and so on.
-Spotify even offers several Premium modes — for example, there are packages For Family and For Students.
+In turn, the premium model is much more convenient and pleasant to use.
+So, how will this mobile app monetization strategy help to monetize your app?
+The key to making freemium work is to provide users with enough value in the free version to convince them to open their wallets for more.
+Below you can find real-life examples of mobile app monetization strategies.
+Keep reading!

-With this monetization strategy you should be very careful — it implies selling information about your users’ behavior to analytics companies or diverse advertisers.
-Sounds very simple, but there are two things which you must always keep in mind when using data monetization.
+With this monetization strategy, you should be very careful — it implies selling information about your users’ behavior to analytics companies or diverse advertisers.
+It sounds very simple, but there are two things that you must always keep in mind when using data monetization.
 The first one is your users’ awareness of what you are doing.
 They should know that you use their data.
 Secondly, data privacy regulations are something you must never break.
-If you do this, you may face serious problems, while your app and your company in general may forever lose credibility.
+If you do this, you may face serious problems, while your app and your company, in general, may forever lose credibility.

 However, there is one more extremely important thing to mention, and it applies to all the monetization strategies.
 Obviously, it is crucial to choose a strategy wisely, but it is also essential to predict the monetization future of your app.
 Predictive analytics and historical data gathered from your users will help you to do this.

-But in any case we have described several mobile app monetization strategies, so now you can decide which of them will perfectly suit your product.
+We have described several mobile app monetization strategies, so now you can decide which of them will perfectly suit your product.
 And, as always, if you still have any questions, you are welcome to get in touch with us.
-Would like to ask anything else about personalization using AI?
+Would you like to ask anything else about AI implementation?
 Or about churn prediction for increasing retention?
 We are always ready to answer these and any other questions, just ping us a message in case you are interested in learning more.